-In this section, we introduce some notations and definitions, and we review some properties of Khovanov homology needed in the this paper.
+In this section, we introduce some notations and definitions, and we review some properties of Khovanov homology needed in the rest of this paper.
 Without loss of generality, we assume that the three unoriented links L, L_0 and L_1 are given according to the scheme in Figure 1.
-The crossing c of the link L will be called of type I if it looks like the crossing in Figure 1, otherwise it will be of type II.
-For an oriented link L, we always assume that we smooth a positive crossing according to the scheme in Figure 2.

-All the results of this paper discuss the case where the crossing c is of type I and oriented positively unless mentioned otherwise.
-Similar results can be obtained in the other cases by taking the mirror image of L if it is required.
+For an oriented link L, we always assume that we smooth a positive crossing according to Figure 2.
+All the results of this paper discuss this case.
+Similar results can be obtained in the case of a negative crossing by taking the mirror image of L.